 Several cabins can accommodate a third or fourth passenger in upper Pullman berths.
 Such berths are accessed by a short ladder, which is stored in the cabin and when not in use, the berths are folded back against the cabin wall.
 Potential occupants of Pullmans, therefore, need to be sufficiently fit and able to climb the ladder to reach their berth.
 Please refer to the deck plans to ascertain which cabins offer Pullman berth capacity for additional occupants.
 For multigenerational sailings, we suggest that no children under the age of 8 utilise an upper Pullman berth for safety reasons.

-To maintain a high standard of customer service, please be aware that telephone calls made to our Reservations & Customer Services Departments are recorded for monitoring and training purposes.
+To maintain a high standard of customer service, please be aware that telephone calls made to our Reservations & Guest Services Departments are recorded for monitoring and training purposes.